 Barcodes, Radio Frequency Identification Scanners (RFID) and point of sales systems supported by perpetual inventory systems quickly input inventory information of all business transactions on a real-time basis.
 Perpetual Inventory Systems are popular in modern business.
 They are often found in large businesses across multiple industries, such as jewelers, electronic stores and global enterprises such as restaurant chains, clothing stores, etc.

 Perpetual inventory systems track the details of product sales instantly through point-of-sale systems (PoS).
-However, perpetual inventory does not keep track of physical products.
+However, perpetual inventory does not keep track of physical stock/products.
 Inventory reports can be accessed online at any time, making it easier to manage inventory levels and the cash needed to purchase additional inventory.
 Updates are automatically created when you receive or sell inventory.
 Your inventory accounts immediately reflect data about purchases, return of goods and stock data.

 6 Main Differences Between Perpetual Inventory and Periodic Inventory Systems